Do you have crooked teeth?

 You can discuss the cost of your treatment with your dentist and whether they provide a payment plan.

 The procedure is more intense and lengthier than traditional braces, making it more expensive.
-In addition, they are specially designed to fit your teeth which also increases their price.
+In addition, they are specially designed to fit your teeth, increasing their price.

 Braces inside teeth are bent to align with the contours of your mouth to shorten the treatment, and you will pay for this customization.